Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

-But why?
 The answer is simple—zebras are prey.
-After being hunted for millions of years, they forged unshakable instincts to survive.
-At the top of the list is self-defence.
-Kicking and biting come naturally.
-Indeed, zebras engage in vicious battles over mating rights and food.
+After being hunted for millions of years, they have forged unshakable instincts to survive.
+At the top of the list is self-defence so kicking and biting come naturally.
+Zebras also engage in vicious battles over mating rights and food.
 You can let go of the Flicka fantasy, too.
 When given the choice to mingle with people or other zebras, they prefer the company of their own.

 5. Golden Zebras Are Real

 In 1998, a zebra mare went into labour.
 Her name was Oreo, and she was a Burchell's zebra.
 Her own stripes were black and white, but during her lifetime, she produced three foals with tan stripes.
 The first was stillborn, and the second died from liver complications five months after birth.
 The third, a filly, was the one born in 1998.
 To everyone's delight, she was also “golden,” showing a striking mix of yellowish stripes and blue eyes.
 Called Zoe, she lived at a sanctuary in Hawaii where she died at age 19.